moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_instance.md

 Are you sure you want to continue connecting (yes/no)?
 ```

-Well done, you are now connected to your instance!
+Well done, you are now connected to your server!

-#### Login from Windows
+### For Windows

 On windows, you will need a small apllication named PuTTy, and ssh client.
 You can download putty [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
 Once PuTTY is downloaded and installed, just start the program.

-Fill in the "Hostname" with your instance IP address and click connect.
-You are now connected to your instance from windows!
+Fill in the "Hostname" with your server IP address and click connect.
+You are now connected to your server from windows!